AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson3.md

 ```

 You have specified the load-time position of the
-pelvis to the coordinates of the "Hpoint" node.
+pelvis to the coordinates of the `Hpoint` node.
 It is also a good idea to specify the initial joint angles
 in the leg so that the foot is closer to the pedal.
 This can be done further down
 in the Mannequin file: